Oxfordshire County Council logo

 • washing machines/tumble dryers

-Your district or city council is able to take away fridges, freezers, washing machines and other large items through their own bulky waste collection schemes.
-Contact them directly for more details, including charges.
+Your district or city council can also collect large electrical items through their bulky waste collection schemes.
+Contact them directly for details, bookings and charges.

-WEEE items are broken down so that the different materials they are made up of can be removed and recycled.
+Electrical items are broken down into separate pasts so that the different materials they are made up of can be removed and recycled.

 Businesses - how traders can recycle their old electrical items